arj03/ssb-browser-core/README.md

 extra modules.
 This allow you to add db2 indexes or extra plugins like ssb-threads.

+DHT connections are enabled by default.
+If you don't want that, you can configure `connections` to not include DHT in incoming and outgoing.

 ## db

 This is the [ssb-db2] module.